tony-aw/subsets/README.md

   - Smart with sub-setting recursive lists.

+- *Explicit copy semantics*:

+  - Sub-set operations that increase or decrease the number of elements in an object, and thus change its memory allocations, always return a modified copy of the object.

+  - For sub-set operations that just change values in-place (similar to the \[\<- and \[\[\<- methods) the user can choose a method that modify the object by *reference*, or choose a method that return a *deep copy*.

-- *Careful handling of name-based indexing*:
+- *Careful handling of names and other attributes*:

-  - Sub-setting object by index names returns ALL indices with that name, not just the first;
+  - Sub-setting object by index names returns ALL indices with that name, not just the first.

-  - Data.frame-like objects are forced to have unique column names;
+  - Data.frame-like objects (see supported classes below) are forced to have unique column names.

   - Selecting non-existing names always gives an error.

+  - Attributes of data.frame-like objects (see supported classes below) are always preserved when sub-setting.

+  - For other object types, the user can specify whether to preserve Attributes, or use R’s ‘\[’ attribute behaviour (i.e. drop most attributes).
+This is to ensure compatibility with R packages that create their own attribute behaviour for sub-setting.

 - *Support a wide variety of data types*:

-  - Support vector-like (atomic) objects (vectors, matrices, arrays);
+  - Support vector-like (atomic) objects (vectors, matrices, arrays).

-  - Support lists;
+  - Support lists.

-  - Support factors;
+  - Support factors.

-  - Support data.frame-like objects (data.frame, data.table, tibble,
+  - Support the following data.frame-like objects: data.frame,
-    tidytable, etc.).
+    data.table, tibble, and tidytable class, and objects derived from these classes.

+  - Support for the column selection sub-setting used in ggplot2’s aes function.

+  - Support for sub-setting characters in a single string.

+  - Since the main functions are S3 functions, other packages may add functionality for additional classes.

 - *Concise function and argument names*.

-- *Special functions*: for string subsetting, vectorized recursive list subsetting, and even for the column selection subsetting used in ggplot2’s `aes()` function.

 - *Performance aware*: Despite the many checks performed, the functions are kept reasonably speedy, through the use of the ‘Rcpp’, ‘collapse’, and ‘data.table’ R-packages.
-See the benchmarks section below for some examples.